Lachnagrostis billardierei

 Lachnagrostis billardierei, commonly known as coast blown-grass or sand wind grass, is a species of plant in the true grass family.
-The genus name means “woolly agrostis” with reference to the closely related genus Agrostis; the specific epithet billardierei honours French botanist Jacques Labillardière (1755-1834).
+It is found in largely coastal areas in New Zealand and Australia.

 Description

-It grows as a smooth, tufted annual or short-lived perennial grass up to about 50 cm in height.
-It is usually found on sandy, soils along or near the coast.
+A. billardierei is a tufted perennial grass, with glaucous to bluish-green leaves, about 50 cm in height.
 It forms circular tufts of leaf blades and straw-coloured flowers.
 The seeds are wind-dispersed.